tumaer/SciML/lecture/ae.md

 align: center
 name: ae_olivetti
 ---
-(a) randomly chosen images from the Olivetti face database. (b) mean and first three PCA components (Souce: {cite}`murphy2022`).
+(a) Randomly chosen images were taken from the Olivetti face database. (b) mean and first three PCA components (Souce: {cite}`murphy2022`).
 ```

 ### Computational Issues of Principal Components Analysis

-So far we have only considered the eigendecomposition of the covariance matrix, but computationally more advantageous is the correlation matrix instead.
-This avoids the potential of a "confused" PCA due to a mismatch between length-scales in the dataset.
+So far, we have only considered the eigendecomposition of the covariance matrix, but computationally, the correlation matrix is more advantageous.
+This avoids the potential of a "confused" PCA due to a mismatch between length scales in the dataset.

 ## Autoencoder

 These dimensionality reduction techniques originating from computational linear algebra led to the construction of _Autoencoders_ in machine learning, an encoder-decoder network focussed solely on the reconstruction error of a network-induced dimensionality reduction in the classical case.
-Considering the linear case we have the following network:
+Considering the linear case, we have the following network:

 $$
 \begin{align}